m-stasova/hugo-boilerplate/content/en/glossary/llm.md

 [[faq]]
-question = "What are the limitations of LLMs?" answer = "LLMs have several limitations: they can generate plausible-sounding but incorrect information (hallucinations), they lack true understanding of the world, they can perpetuate biases present in their training data, they have limited reasoning capabilities for complex problems, and they typically have a knowledge cutoff date beyond which they don't have information."
+question = "What are the limitations of LLMs?" answer = "LLMs have several limitations: they can generate plausible-sounding but incorrect information (hallucinations), they lack true understanding of the world, they can perpetuate biases present in their training data, they have limited reasoning capabilities for complex problems, and they typically have knowledge cutoffs beyond which they don't have information."
 +++

 Large Language Models (LLMs) represent one of the most significant advancements in artificial intelligence in recent years.
 These sophisticated AI systems are trained on massive datasets of text and code to develop a deep statistical understanding of language patterns and relationships.